aspose-slides/Aspose.Slides-Documentation/net/getting-started/features-overview/_index.md

 |Web Services| Use Aspose.Slides for .NET to deploy Web Services            |
 |WinForms Applications|Aspose.Slides for .NET can also be used to develop Windows Forms Applications|
 ## **File Formats and Conversions**
 Aspose.Slides for .NET supports most PowerPoint document formats.
 It also lets you export them to the popular formats organizations widely use and exchange among themselves.
-Go through the details below:
+Go through these details:

 |**Feature**|**Description**|
 | :- | :- |